naman/rudiFS/README.md

 # rudiFS

+Collection of assignments in the Security Engineering Course.
 Browse the folders, each folder has a separate README.